endurantgames/cosmiclegends/src/classes/haunt.md

 ## Skills

-You have the **Academic** skill, plus two additional skills of your choice chosen from the following list:
+You have the **Mystic** and **Historian** skills, plus two additional skills of your choice.

-- Artist
-- Criminal
-- Engineer
-- Explorer
-- Hacker
-- Historian
-- Investigator
-- Journalist
-- Performer
-- Scientist

-You can't ever gain the following skills, from any source:

-- Deputy
-- Lawyer
-- Mystic
-- Physician
-- Politician
-- Spy

 Whenever you make a roll that uses one of your skills, add 1 extra die.
 If you have more than one skill that could apply to a roll, add 1 extra die for each applicable skill.

 ## Power Words